South African Class 26 4-8-4: Performance

 Compared to an unmodified Class 25NC, the Red Devil achieved a 28% measured saving on coal and a 30% measured saving on water, measured during freight service, and a 43% increase in drawbar power based on the maximum recorded drawbar power.
 Its approximate maximum range in full-load freight service on 1% to 1¼% grades is 700 km based on its coal capacity, and 230 km based on its water capacity.

 The drawbar figures were extremely conservatively calculated.
 Using both mechanical and electronic indicating equipment, the Class 26 recorded 4492 ihp on tests between Pretoria and Witbank, a world record for a narrow gauge locomotive.
 According to the dynamometer car, this was then developing 3,787 equivalent drawbar horsepower.
 However, the drawbar outputs were measured with less accuracy owing to the malfunctioning of the dynamometer car, which gave generally inconsistent results throughout the various tests made.
 The equivalent drawbar outputs were unacceptably low relative to the indicated ones and gave an unrealistically high locomotive rolling resistance.
 The highest recorded equivalent drawbar power of 3787 hp at 74 km/h is therefore most probably lower than that which was actually achieved, but even this low figure is 43% higher than that which was possible with the Class 25NC, exceeding the original claim of a 35% increase.
 Extrapolating the conservative maximum equivalent drawbar power-speed curve predicts 3000 kW at 100 km/h, 52% higher than the 25NC maximum.

 The Red Devil's rated freight loads are 700 t on 2% grades, 1080 t on 1¼% grades and 1320 t on 1% grades.
 The maximum recorded freight load hauled relative to gradient was 900 t on 2% grades, and it can haul a 650 t passenger train at a constant speed of 100 km/h on 1% grades.

 Drawback

-The Red Devil's great power, however, also turned out to be its one weakness.
-The Class 25NC had already proven to be on the slippery side and the much more powerful Class 26, with essentially still the same dimensions as the Class 25NC, was even worse.
+The Red Devil's great power, however, also turned out to be its one fault.
+The Class 25NC already had problems with wheelslip and the much more powerful Class 26, with essentially identical dimensions as them, was much worse.
 It was a poor performer at starting or at low speeds on steep gradients.
-On its first working run from Pretoria to Witbank in Transvaal, a signal stop on a 1 in 50 (2%) gradient resulted in great struggles to restart, eventually causing about twenty minutes delay.
+On its first working run from Pretoria to Witbank in Transvaal, a signal stop on a 1 in 50 (2%) gradient resulted in great struggles to restart, eventually causing about 20 minutes of delay.
 Neither the Herdner valves nor the air sanding seemed able to overcome these problems.